dstettler/opengl-viewer/README.md

 I've also included a bash script `check-linux-deps.sh` that can automatically check for all of these.
 I've tested it to work on both Arch and Ubuntu 22.

+### MacOS Setup
+Using brew as a package manager, you can run the following command to install all the needed dependencies:
+`brew install cmake ninja glew`

 ## Build Steps (with Ninja)
 If you have `ninja` already on your PATH, you can run `build.sh` to build.
 The output will be: `build/debug/OpenGLViewerd`